6. Parking Permits/E-Permits

 STUDENT YELLOW.
 Valid in specific parking lots by area: Stadium (53, 55, 56, 57, 92, and 94); Rec Center/Cap Fed/Hoglund (71, 90, 117, 125, 127, and 130); or West District (200-302).
 Valid in Park & Ride, and any yellow zone before 9 a.m. or after 3 p.m.
 Mon-Thurs, all day Fridays, and throughout summer semester.
 May be subject to wait-listing.

 CARPOOL.
 Valid in either lot 52 or 61, and in Yellow and Park & Ride zones.
 Three (3) or more students may form a carpool.
 A limited number will be available.
 Detailed information and application form are available online at parking.ku.edu/carpool.

 EVENING ONLY.
-Valid only in the Mississippi Street Garage after 5 p.m. until 7 a.m.
-Monday through Friday and 24 hours on weekends.
+Valid in any garage after 5 p.m. until 7 a.m.
+Monday through Friday and 24 hours on weekends, except during posted event restrictions.
 Must be purchased in office.

 SERVICE.
 Valid in all color zones and service vehicle stalls.
-Issued to non-university persons conducting university business or services on a regular basis (twice a month or more), or to construction companies working on campus.
+Issued to non-university persons conducting university business or services, or to construction companies working on campus.
 Service permits are not valid for university students, staff, or faculty.
 Any misuse of this permit will result in loss of parking privileges.